 Students seeking employment on campus should first report to the Student Employment office in the Willis Center.
 Students must be full-time undergraduates (enrolled for at least 11 units) to be eligible for student employment.
 First priority in hiring is given to students who have a work-study allocation as part of their financial aid award.
-To be considered for student employment anywhere in the University, you must first obtain a work authorization sheet from Student Employment.
-Take this sheet with you to the prospective employer.
-Once you have been hired, you must go through Student Employment's procedures (an orientation and some paperwork) to be able to begin working.
-This procedure has been established to ensure that you are on the payroll and is designed for your protection.
+To be considered for student employment anywhere in the University, you must first apply for jobs on the Student Employment Portal.